 - 830PM: Brush teeth, and sometimes have a bath depending on how tired I am, then get PJS on, then read for 20 minutes

-- 840PM: Meditate for 10 minutes then look over my yearly goals and tomorrows to do list.
+- 840PM: Meditate for 10 minutes then look over my yearly goals, and tomorrows to do list.
 Then get into bed, and normally fall asleep within 3 minutes or so

 To give you an idea, meditation has been shown to reduce the risk of cancer, as well as heal and prevent depression, anxiety, stress and much more.
 It physically alters your brain and makes you calmer, smarter and more mentally sharp.

 Music – Some people like to listen to music before bed.
 I personally do as well.
 I find that in the day time my music tastes vary from Trance, Vocal trance, Dubstep, Industrial, Heavy metal etc and then in the evenings I like listening to a few types of music which I think are PERFECT for relaxing and getting ready for a good sleep:

-Here’s a little example of a chillstep mix you could listen to to get ready for bed..
+Here’s a little example of a ‘chillstep mix’ you could listen to to get ready for bed..

-Bath or shower?
+- Bath or shower?
 If I’ve done a heavy workout or been physically active in the day I find that a warm bath is a good way to relax as well.
 It loosens the muscles and helps you to wind down for the day.

-Incense and mood lighting – I sometimes burn incense in my room which makes the room smell nicer, and helps to relax me.
+- Incense and mood lighting – I sometimes burn incense in my room which makes the room smell nicer, and helps to relax me.
 This isn’t for everyone, and some people don’t like this sort of thing but I find that it helps me to get a good nights sleep and it’s a very natural way of relaxing as well.

-Computer screens keep you awake!
+- Computer screens keep you awake!
 If you work from home or at least use your computer a lot, you’ll probably notice that the screen tends to keep your eyes working over time late into the night.
-The glare of a computer screen can keep your body producing ‘wake up’ hormones which in turn keep you form being able to fall asleep naturally.
+The glare of a computer screen can keep your body producing ‘wake up’ hormones which in turn keep you from being able to fall asleep naturally.

 If you’re not tired, don’t try and sleep.